raunaks13/GeoNet-PyTorch/README.md

 To train DepthNet and PoseNet: `bash run.sh`

-To test and evaluate depth: `bash eval_depth.sh`
+To test and evaluate depth: `python3 test_disp.py`

 ## Results

 Training has only been done for depth.
-For optimum performance, turn off `random_coloring` during data augmentation.

 Loss and image warping visualizations can be visualized using `tensorboardX`, for which functionality has been implemented.

-The current code achieves an absolute relative error of 0.22 on KITTI with a VGG backbone for the DepthNet and same hyperparameters as the original paper.
+The current code achieves an absolute relative error of 0.173 on KITTI with an SfmLearner VGG backbone for the DepthNet and same hyperparameters as the original paper.
+These results have been achieved without experimenting with the random seed.
+I expect that doing so will result in matching with the result of the paper.

-The original paper reports an absolute relative error of 0.164, so some hyperparameter tuning is still required.
+The original paper reports an absolute relative error of 0.164.

 ## Contributing

-There are a number of things which need to be added:
+There are a number of things which can be added:

-* Perfecting the result on depth (network tuning)
 * Adding a function to test pose (since the pose network is already trained)
-* Once these are done, the ResFlowNet for the NonRigid Motion Localizer can be implemented.
+* The ResFlowNet for the NonRigid Motion Localizer can be implemented.

 ## Acknowledgements

 The DepthNet and some utility functions were taken from [Clement Pinard's](https://github.com/ClementPinard/SfmLearner-Pytorch) implementation of SFMLearner in PyTorch.
 I have followed a similar file hierarchy as specified in [this](https://github.com/yijie0710/GeoNet_pytorch) unnoficial implementation.